siyoungpark18-oss/Tankobon/README.md

 ## Download ##
 Get the tool from the releases page on github.

+## Documentation ##
+For More information on how to use the program, reference the [documentation](https://docs.google.com/document/d/1NNl6HVrSsu0wnXz9jT7q-wDegnqZG6BhiFBO4z1ihXI/edit?tab=t.9sgxnstj5tcj) of tankobon.

 ## Features ##
 - Combine Folders of Images into 1 Folder
 - Combine Folders of Images into 1 PDF